 Talmadge Street

 It’s a myth that Talmadge Street honors silent screen actress Norma Talmadge (1894-1957).
-Some claim that when Vitagraph, the movie studio that made Talmadge famous, opened its lot on Prospect in 1915, its executives named the cross-street after their big star.
-But the truth is that a chunk of Hoover was renamed Talmadge in April 1911 – while Vitagraph was still settling into its original West Coast digs in Santa Monica and Norma Talmadge was just a teenage bit player in New York.
-In fact Talmadge Street was first laid out way back in 1887 on the Cumberland tract, which also gave us Clayton and Cumberland avenues.
-For reasons unknown, the Talmadge name didn’t materialize until L.A. city engineer Homer Hamlin revived it 24 years later.
-The Cumberland tract was owned by Eugene George “E.G.” Northup (1847-1933), who was based in Northern California but briefly moved to L.A. at the peak of the 1887 real estate boom.
-Records show that he married one Hattie Talmadge (1852-1932) in Sacramento in 1873, so there’s your source for the Talmadge name.
+Some claim that when Vitagraph, the movie studio that made Talmadge famous, opened its lot on Prospect in 1915, its executives named the cross-street after their big star (who actually quit the studio that summer).
+But the truth is that a chunk of Hoover was renamed Talmadge in April 1911, while Vitagraph was still settling into its original West Coast digs in Santa Monica and Norma was just a teenage bit player in New York.
+In fact Talmadge Street was initially laid out – on paper, at least – back in 1887 on the Cumberland tract, which also gave us Clayton and Cumberland avenues.
+For reasons unknown, its original name didn’t resurface until L.A. city engineer Homer Hamlin made it happen 24 years later.
+The Cumberland tract was owned by Eugene George “E.G.” Northup (1847-1933), who was based in Northern California but briefly moved to Los Angeles at the peak of the 1887 real estate boom.
+Records show that he married one Hattie Talmadge (1852-1932) in Sacramento in 1873, so there you have it: this street was dedicated to Hattie.
 The Northups had four kids and wound up in San Jose, where E.G. owned a piano store.
-He also enjoyed regional fame as a gospel singer and even had a short-lived scheme promoting California via stereopticon.
+He also enjoyed regional fame as a gospel singer and even had a fly-by-night scheme promoting California via stereopticon.